Objectives

 • Dr Silke Trommer, Senior Lecturer, Politics Department (UoM), Politics PGR Research Director, Co-Editor Globalizations, SSHRC project “Gender Mainstreaming in Global Trade”

-The Deputy Directors of the JMCE:
+The Deputy Director of the JMCE:

 Members of the JMCE Steering Committee: